colincwilliams/UWA-Navigation-Service/README.md

 * Open the solution in Visual Studio
 * Choose Build -> Build Solution to build

-### Sample App
+### Sample Apps
-* In addition to providing an example for users of the library, the Sample App should be used for smoke testing before check-in, particularly while there aren't unit tests.
+* In addition to providing an example for users of the library, the Sample Apps should be used for smoke testing before check-in, particularly while there aren't unit tests.
+* "Sample" shows usage with a single frame.
+* "SampleMultipleFrames" shows usage with multiple frames.
+* Both Sample Apps should be smoke tested before check-in as sometimes changes can crop up in one or the other.
 * The Sample App should already be set as the Startup Project.
 Hit F5 (Play) to run it.

 ### Tests
 No official testing supported yet.
 Unit tests planned for future.

 ## Known Issues
-* Multiple frame support is untested and unverified.
-In theory it works?
 * No unit tests